-- (1) Represents the date on which the Compensation Committee took action to approve the corresponding equity award.
-All grants were made on the fourth trading day after the conclusion of the trading blackout period during which the awards were approved, consistent with our equity grant policy. - (2) The amounts shown in these columns reflect each named executive officer's threshold, target and maximum award under the SMIP, with the potential for each officer's actual award under the plan to exceed or be less than the target depending upon company performance.
-The actual SMIP awards for fiscal year 2021 are reflected in the Non-Equity Incentive Plan Compensation column of the 2021 Summary Compensation Table. - (3) Represents the number of shares of restricted stock granted to each NEO in fiscal year 2021.
-For Mr. Caldwell, 83,528 shares of restricted stock will vest 20% on each of the first five anniversaries of December 1, 2020, the effective date of the spin-off, and 4,594 shares of restricted stock will vest 20% on each of the first five anniversaries of October 7, 2020, the scheduled grant date for the fiscal year 2020 equity awards that were delayed due to the spin-off.
-For Messrs.
-Valentine, Twomey, Rosso and Richie, the restricted stock will vest 25% on each of the first four anniversaries of October 7, 2020.
-For Ms. Fogarty, the restricted stock will vest 25% on each of the first four anniversaries of the grant date. - (4) Represents the number of shares underlying the stock option award granted to Mr. Caldwell in fiscal year 2021.
-The option award vests 20% on the one year anniversary of October 7, 2020 and the remainder on a monthly basis over the subsequent 48 months. - (5) Represents the aggregate fair values of stock awards and option awards granted to our named executive officers, as determined in accordance with ASC Topic 718, on the applicable grant date or, if earlier, the service inception date.
-For valuation assumptions used to calculate the fair value of our stock and option awards, see Note 4 "Share-Based Compensation" to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended November 30, 2021. - (6) Mr. Twomey's threshold, target and maximum SMIP award amounts were converted from British pounds to U.S. dollars by using the fiscal year-end exchange rate of 1 GBP to \$1.3315.
+(1) Represents the date on which the Compensation Committee took action to approve the corresponding equity award.
+All grants were made on the fourth trading day after the conclusion of the trading blackout period during which the awards were approved, consistent with our equity grant policy.

+(2) The amounts shown in these columns reflect each named executive officer's threshold, target and maximum award under the SMIP, with the potential for each executive officer's actual award under the plan to exceed or be less than the target depending upon company performance.
+The actual SMIP awards for fiscal year 2022 are reflected in the Non-Equity Incentive Plan Compensation column of the 2022 Summary Compensation Table.

+- (3) The amounts shown in these columns reflect the threshold, target and maximum number of shares of Common Stock that may vest under each named executive officer's January 2022 PRSUs based on company performance over the three-year performance period ending November 30, 2024, as described in more detail under "Compensation Discussion and Analysis-Performance-Based, Long-Term Equity Incentives." - (4) Represents the number of shares of restricted stock granted to each NEO in fiscal year 2022, all of which will vest 25% on each of the first four anniversaries of the grant date. - (5) Represents the aggregate fair values of stock awards granted to our named executive officers, as determined in accordance with ASC Topic 718, on the applicable grant date or, if earlier, the service inception date.
+The grant date fair value of restricted stock awards was determined by multiplying the number of shares by \$181.42, the closing price of the Common Stock on the grant date.
+The grant date fair value of PRSUs was determined by multiplying the target number of shares by a reduced price per share of \$178.58 because the unvested PRSUs do not receive dividends.
+For other valuation assumptions used to calculate the fair value of our stock and option awards, see Note 4 "Share-Based Compensation" to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended November 30, 2022. - (6) Mr. Twomey's threshold, target and maximum SMIP award amounts were converted from British pounds to U.S. dollars by using the 2022 fiscal year-end exchange rate of 1 GBP to \$1.1943.

-OUTSTANDING EQUITY AWARDS AT 2021 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2022 FISCAL YEAR-END

-The following table sets forth information regarding outstanding equity awards for each of our named executive officers as of November 30, 2021.
+The following table sets forth information regarding outstanding equity awards for each of our named executive officers as of November 30, 2022.